 Differences in implications

 Clearly, the two openings mentioned above have different pros and cons, and the differences generally do not affect your game plan.
 The opening choice can be due to metagame.
-For example, in TvP, let say Protoss always go for one Gateway Mothership Core expand into Robotic Facility, and hence, a Reaper opening does get much value from the scouting information.
+For example, in TvP, let say Protoss always go for one Gateway Mothership Core expand into Robotic Facility, and hence, a Reaper opening does not get much value from the scouting information.
 Thus, it is wise to go for a Command Centre first to get an economical edge by forgoing the scouting value from the Reaper.
 Next, you can just do the same thing, if you like three Barracks standard play, you can do it with either opening.
 This explains why proplayers vary their openings depending on map size, but everything else just seems so normal and similar.

 However, sometimes people over-simplify certain build order differences by taking a mental short cut, or perhaps it is just a lack of understanding in general.
 Going back to the same TvP example, a three Barracks convergent point can result in different build orders with truly different implications.
 You can go for a standard variation by teching up after you started stim upgrade, or you can go for multiple upgrade and hit a 9:00 timing with a big bio ball.
 The difference between these two three Barracks variations is much bigger than the Command Centre versus Reaper expand in terms of build order implications.
 Interestingly though, these two three Barracks variations are often mixed up and are just called 3rax in general.
 Conversely, the differences in openings that lead up to the same three Barracks variation with two different openings are often overstated.